One of the major drawbacks to selling products or services on the internet is that your customers don’t get a chance to give them a test drive.

 Hero shots are one of the most powerful forms of marketing imagery because they communicate your unique value proposition in one photo.
 They say to your prospect, “this is what you will become” or “these are the benefits you’ll experience” when you use our product or service.

-Use these tips to create an ideal hero shot, then easily upload your image to a landing page designed to support it using Instapage’s fully customizable software.
+Learn how to select the best stock photos for your campaigns by downloading the guide below.
+Then, easily upload your image to a post-click landing page designed to support it using Instapage’s 100% customizable templates.)